 10. Relax and Recharge at a Keflavik Swimming Pool

-The main facility is Sundlaug Reykjanesbaer (also known as Sundmidstodin or Waterworld), located at Sunnubraut 31.
+Sundlaug Reykjanesbaer (also known as Sundmidstodin or Waterworld) is located in downtown Keflavik at Sunnubraut 31.
 It’s a full complex with indoor and outdoor pools, hot tubs, steam rooms, and a waterslide.
 Locals often come here to relax in the evenings or start their day with a soak.

 Bring your own towel and swimsuit, or rent them on site.
 Like all Icelandic pools, it’s required to shower thoroughly without swimwear before entering.
 Once you’re floating in the warm water, it all feels worth it!